 - Family sport, like basketball or cricket, that involves all the adults and children in your extended family can become one of those great rituals that you all look forward to every holiday.

 - Book in a few one on one dates with your teenager doing something simple that you both like.
-It may be something as little as: a morning at the beach, or a morning tea together or Christmas shopping.
+It may be something as little as a morning at the beach, or a morning tea together, or shopping.